 Sharding is planned to launch in 2023 and will increase block space for the Ethereum network.
 The main impact we may see is an overall increase in smart contract transaction volume on the Ethereum network.
 We already see this happening on some L2s and sidechains, such as Polygon, as users flock to these networks for the reduced fees they bring.

 However, a common misconception is that if Ethereum adds block space, gas prices will go down.

 While this may be the case initially, it is not the case in the long run.

 As we add more block space, there's going to be a corresponding increase in demand for that block space.
 This can already be seen in some L2 solutions.
 Ethereum, in its full form, will not solve the gas fee problem, and we must keep this in mind moving forward.

 Blocknative is Here to Democratize Access to the Best Gas Fee Estimates

 Gas impacts every Ethereum participant, and estimating a competitive gas price alongside market volatility is a complex task.
-Blocknative's Gas Platform is available to all Ethereum developers and traders as an API, via our Gas Estimator, or in Mempool Explorer.
+Blocknative's ETH gas API is available to all Ethereum developers and traders as an API, via our ETH gas fee estimator, or in Mempool Explorer.

 Gas Platform inspects every pending Ethereum transaction to help you or your users accurately estimate the fees necessary to be included in the next block.
 And our browser extension ensures you're always alerted when gas prices go above or below your specified thresholds.